Sequential Bayesian Neural Subnetwork Ensembles: Reproducibility Considerations

 \subsection{Data Augmentation}

-For CIFAR10 and CIFAR100 training dataset, we first pad the train images using 4 pixels of value 0 on all borders and then crop the padded image at a random location generating train images of the same size as the original train images.
+For CIFAR-10 and CIFAR-100 train datasets, we first pad the training images using 4 pixels of value 0 on all borders and then crop the padded image at a random location generating train images of the same size as the original train images.
 Next, with a probability of 0.5, we horizontally flip a given cropped image.
-Finally, we normalize the images using ${\rm \texttt{mean}}=(0.4914, 0.4822, 0.4465)$ and ${\rm \texttt{standard deviation}} = (0.2470, 0.2435, 0.2616)$ for CIFAR10.
-However, we use ${\rm \texttt{mean}}=(0.5071, 0.4865, 0.4409)$ and ${\rm \texttt{standard deviation}} = (0.2673, 0.2564, 0.2762)$ for CIFAR100.
+Finally, we normalize the images using ${\rm \texttt{mean}}=(0.4914, 0.4822, 0.4465)$ and ${\rm \texttt{standard deviation}} = (0.2470, 0.2435, 0.2616)$ in CIFAR-10 case.
+Whereas, we use ${\rm \texttt{mean}}=(0.5071, 0.4865, 0.4409)$ and ${\rm \texttt{standard deviation}} = (0.2673, 0.2564, 0.2762)$ in CIFAR-100 case.
 Next, we split the train data of size 50000 images into a TRAIN/VALIDATION split of 45000/5000 transformed images.
-For CIFAR10/100 test data, we normalize the 10000 test images in each data case using the corresponding \texttt{mean} and \texttt{standard deviation} of their respective training data.
+For CIFAR-10/100 test data, we normalize the 10000 test images in each data case using the corresponding \texttt{mean} and \texttt{standard deviation} of their respective training data.